vancouversnowboarding/vancouversnowboarding.ca/_posts/2024-02-26-2024-02-26-whistler-blackcomb-snow-report.md

 Big Red Express:
 ![](/assets/images/2024-02-26-big-red-express.jpg)

-Harmony 6 Express and 7th Heaven area:
+Harmony 6 Express and 7th Heaven area at 10:59am when it was still not supposed to be busy yet:
 ![](/assets/images/2024-02-26-harmony-6-express-and-7th-heaven.jpg)

 Do not ride at the bottom of the mountain.
 It's icy.